cssnr/link-extractor/README.md

 # Development

-Instructions to run from source, build locally, or test/develop the extension.
+The extension is automatically built on every release which uploads the artifacts to that release.
+See [build.yaml](.github%2Fworkflows%2Fbuild.yaml) for more information.

+To build locally, clone the repository then run `npm install`.
+You can then run the addon from the [src](src) directory as normal.

 ## Chrome Setup